wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 Having disparate systems has made it difficult for people to easily work across cells.
 Fragmented administrative support has resulted in <strong>technical debt</strong> which is slowing down adoption of innovations, especially around security and self-service.

-So to concentrate support capabilities, a McKinsey "OneGitHub" initiative in 2020 is migrating repositories to a set of new <strong>organizations</strong> on the GitHub.com SaaS world-wide infrastructure:
+So to concentrate support capabilities and volume discounts, a McKinsey "OneGitHub" initiative in 2020 is migrating repositories to a set of new <strong>organizations</strong> on the GitHub.com SaaS world-wide infrastructure:

 <table border="1" cellpadding="4" cellspacing="0">
 <tr><th> Key </th><th> URL </th><th> Usage </th></tr>